carolekoziol/recipes/docs/main_course/mushroom_masala.md

 1. Soak 1/3 cup of cashews in hot water for 10 to 15 minutes.
 Then puree in a blender to a paste along with 1/4 cup water.
 Set it aside.

 2. Press the saute button on the Instant Pot.
 Once it displays hot, add the oil and then add the chopped onion, ginger and garlic.
-Cook for around 3 minutes or until the onions are soft and light golden in color.
+Cook for around 3 minutes or until the onions are soft and light golden in colour.

 3. Add the pureed tomatoes.
 Stir to incorporate.